Mottl/longtail/README.md

 # longtail
-**Longtaol** Transforms RV from the given empirical distribution to the standard normal distribution.
+**Longtaol** transforms RV from the given empirical distribution to the standard normal distribution.

 ## Usage:
 ```python